FacultyPage address: http://sbs.mnsu.edu/government/faculty/

-Research: American Indian Treaty Law
+Research: Americal Indian Treaty Law

 Education: Ph.D., University of Nebraska-Lincoln, 2002.
-MA, University of Nebraska, 1999, BA University of Nebraska,1997.
+MA, University of Nebraska, 1999.
+BA, University of Nebraska, 1997.

 Fields: Research Methodology, Public Policy, Public Administration, American Government.

-Education: Ph.D.
-University of Wisconsin-Madison, 1994.
+Education: Ph.D., University of Wisconsin-Madison, 1994.

-Fields: Comparative Politics and International Relations
+Fields: Comparative Political and International Relations.

-Research Interests: Comparative democratization and comparative social policy/welfare state.
+Reseach Interests: Comparative democratization and comparative social policy/welfare state.

-Area: Central and Eastern Europe
+Area: Central and Eastern Europe.

-Education: Ph.D.
-University of Pittsburgh, 1996; M.A., Northwestern University, 1988; B.A., Keio University, 1985.
+Education: Ph.D., University of Pittsburgh, 1996; M.A., Northwestern University, 1988; B.A., Keio University, 1985.

-Courses: Asia and Pacific Rim, Intro to Politics, World Politics, International Relations, South Asia Politics, Comparative Government
+Courses: Asia and Pacific Rim, Intro to Politics, World Politics, International Relations, South Asia Politics, Comparative Government.

-Fields: Comparative Government
+Fields: Comparative Government.